orgicus/Mindwave/README.md

 2. Unzip **Mindwave-master.zip** and rename the **Mindwave-master** folder to the **Mindwave**
 4. Move the freshly renamed **Mindwave** folder into the **Documents/Arduino/libraries** and restart Arduino

-Alternatively you can simply copy the two files "Mindwave.h" and "Mindwave.cpp" to your sketch folder.
+Alternatively, you can simply copy the two files "Mindwave.h" and "Mindwave.cpp" to your sketch folder.

 How to use the library
 ==========================
 If you're using the Serial class and simply want to get the attention/meditation values, it's as simple as this.

-The example includes also blink detection.
+The example includes also eye blink detection.
 Single and double blink detection.

 In the example a HC-05 is connected to Serial2 on an ESP32.
 But it should work for all Arduino/ESP boards using the Serial Class.